 Tips for making Cake Balls

-- The mixture should be moist enough to roll into 1 inch balls and hold together.
+- The mixture should be moist enough to roll into 1-inch balls and hold together.

 - Use a 1-inch spring release scoop to form balls.
 However, you can make them as big or little as you want.

 - After rolling the mixture into balls, cover and chill a couple of hours in the refrigerator or 15 minutes in the freezer.

-At some point even the best cooks make mistakes and mishaps in the kitchen.
+At some point, even the best cooks make mistakes and mishaps in the kitchen.
 Sometimes they can be salvaged like with my Chocolate Coated Banana Bread Cake Balls and other times they cannot.